WonderApri/crowagent-platform/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary.
+See the LICENSE file for full terms.
 ---

 *v2.1.0 · 7 March 2026 · Working Prototype*